mwhelan/mwhelan.github.io/Snow/_posts/2014-10-31-bddfy-chilled.md

 ## Conclusion
 I think BDDfy and Chill are a great combination and I'm looking forward to keeping an eye on the new features that Eriwn is adding to Chill to see more ways that I might be able to use them together.

+You can read more about Chill on Erwin's [blog](http://www.erwinvandervalk.net/2014/10/introducing-chill-bdd-style-testing.html).
+And, of course, you can learn more about [TestStack](http://teststack.net/) and our [BDDfy](https://github.com/TestStack/TestStack.BDDfy) framework.
+Finally, you can learn all about Fluent Assertions [here](http://www.fluentassertions.com/).